Portfolio-Advanced-software/.github/profile/README.md

 1.2: Sprint 1
 For my individual project I created a C1 & C2 model to base my project on.
 The architecture can be found [here](https://github.com/Portfolio-Advanced-software/.github/blob/main/BingeBuster/Architecture.md).
 Besides that I spent a lot of time figuring out how to create Dockerfiles and how to run MetaTrader inside a Docker container.
 I wrote a little tutorial about it that can be found [here](https://github.com/Portfolio-Advanced-software/.github/blob/main/Documentation/Creating%20docker%20container%20running%20MetaTrader%205.md).
 Finally I created a little POC to test communication between two GO servers using rabbitMQ that can be found [here](https://github.com/Portfolio-Advanced-software/GO-RabbitMQ-POC)

+1.3 Sprint 2
+I created the repo's for my project with the minimum for messaging through RabbitMQ, beside that I started with kubernetes in the group project so I can use this for my individual.